 Increasing numbers of people are cutting down on or cutting out meat and dairy products from their diet for a mix of environmental, ethical and health reasons.
 A plant-based diet can be one of the healthiest, but only if done right.
 And with the plethora of vegan junk foods now tempting us wherever we look, it’s getting harder for us vegans to stick to a healthy regime.
 Whether you are considering going vegan for the first time, been vegan for years, or just looking to increase the number of plant-based meals in your life, read on for my top tips on making your meat-free diet a balanced one.

-Eat your veggies.
-Aim for 7-8 portions of vegetables daily with 1-2 pieces of fresh fruit.
+Aim for 7-8 portions of vegetables daily which can include 1-2 pieces of fresh fruit.
 They are full of vitamins, minerals, antioxidants and phytochemicals beneficial to health, as well as being low in calorie and high in fibre.
 Try to ensure around half of your lunch and dinner plate is made up of veggies, plus a portion of fruit or veg with breakfast and snacks too.
 Aim for as many different colours as you can: they all contain different nutrients which benefit our health in different ways.

-Get enough micronutrients.
 There are some nutrients that are more difficult to get through a vegan diet.
 Vitamin b12 is the most important one to be mindful of since it only comes from animal products, a supplement will help keep you topped up.
-Ground flax and chia seeds will help you get omega 3, seaweed is a great source of iodine, pumpkin seeds are good for zinc and calcium is available in green leafy vegetables, tofu and tahini.
+Ground flax and chia seeds will help you get omega 3, but not in the usable form (EPA and DHA) so it’s advisable to take a vegan supplement from algae.
+Seaweed is a great source of iodine, pumpkin seeds are good for zinc and calcium is available in green leafy vegetables, tofu and tahini.
 Supplements are again an option.

-Further advice.
 If you would like further advice on how to optimise your diet or to find out what supplements may be best for you, contact me to arrange a one-to-one consultation.
-I am a registered Nutritional Therapist and have been a vegan myself for 5 years.
+I am a registered Nutritional Therapist and have been a vegan myself since 2014.
 Discounted supplements available for all clients.